id Software Principles

 I heard bad code slows us down, so I have an idea: no more bad code!

 In my 12 years of experience, lots of gamedevs I worked with argued that it was a waste of their time to test the game themeselves.
 While testing, they don't produce features!
 But, I ask, who's interested in buggy features?
 Or do they seriously think that they produce bug-free features without testing?
 Even the demigod of game programming John Carmack tests his code.
-Do you think your time is more precious than the one from the rest of the team, combined?
+Do they think their time is more precious than the one from the rest of the team, combined?
 I can only say it's a pain to be their collegue, having to trip on their bugs, wasting time begging them to fix it so I can work, filing bugs in their database, with reproductible steps and all.

 They are times for rapid prototyping, yes.
 Times for buggy code and placeholders.
 But they have to be very circumscribed, purposeful and ephemeral.